Could It Be Stress? One Way to Look at Challenging Situations

 Have you ever walked away from a difficult moment with your loved one and wondered, “What just happened?”

 We’ll take a look at the N.U.T.S.
-Model by Sonia Lupien—a simple framework that explains how stress shows up in everyday situations.
-And we’ll explore how it connects to dementia care, with an example that might feel all too familiar: helping someone shower.
+Model by Sonia Lupien—a simple framework that explains how stress shows up in any human being, dementia or not.
+We’ll then explore how it connects to dementia care, with an example that might feel all too familiar: helping someone shower.

 The N.U.T.S Model of Stress

 We often think of stress as being caused by time pressure.
-In her book Well Stressed: Manage Stress Before It Turns Toxic (2012), Sonia Lupien (2012) offers another perspective that I find especially helpful when reflecting on our stress and that experienced by people with dementia.
+In her book Well Stressed: Manage Stress Before It Turns Toxic, Sonia Lupien (2012) offers another perspective that I find especially helpful when reflecting on our stress and that experienced by people with dementia.

 Sonia Lupien’s N.U.T.S. model includes four key ingredients that can lead to stress—and just one is enough to trigger it: